GreenKGC: A Lightweight Knowledge Graph Completion Method: Experiments

+For decision learning, we consider several tree-based binary classifiers, including Decision Trees~\citep{breiman2017classification}, Random Forest~\citep{breiman2001random}, and Gradient Boosting Machines \citep{chen2016xgboost}, as they match the intuition of the feature pruning process and can accommodate non-linearity in the sample distribution.
+The hyperparameters are searched among: tree depth $l \in$ \{3, 5, 7\}, number of estimators $n \in$ \{400, 800, 1,200, 1,600, 2,000\}, and learning rate $lr \in$ \{0.05, 0.1, 0.2\}.
+The best settings are chosen based on MRR in the validation set.
+As a result, we adopt Gradient Boosting Machine for all datasets. $l = 5$, $n = 1200$, $lr = 0.2$ for FB15k-237 and YAGO3-10, $l = 3$, $n = 1600$, $lr = 0.1$ for WN18RR, and $l = 7$, $n = 2000$, $lr = 0.05$ for ogbl-wikikg2.
+We adopt ontology-based negative sampling to train classifiers for FB15k-237, YAGO3-10, and ogbl-wikikg2, and embedding-based negative sampling for WN18RR.
+Baseline KGEs are trained on NVIDIA Tesla P100 GPUs and binary classifiers are trained on AMD EPYC 7542 CPUs.

-{\bf Evaluation metrics.} For the link prediciton task, the goal is to predict the missing entity given a query triple, i.e. $(h, r, ?)$ or $(?, r, t)$.
+{\bf Evaluation metrics.} For the link prediction task, the goal is to predict the missing entity given a query triple, i.e. $(h, r, ?)$ or $(?, r, t)$.
 The correct entity should be ranked higher than other candidates.
-Here, several common ranking metrics are used such as MRR (Mean Reciprocal Rank) and Hits@k (k=1, 3, 10).
-Following the convention in \citet{bordes2013translating}, we adopt the filtered setting, where all entities serve as candidates except for the ones that have been seen in training, validation, or testing sets.
-For the triple classification task, the goal is to predict the plausibility (i.e. 0 or 1) of a query triple, $(h, r, t)$.
-Same as prior work, we find the optimal score threshold for each relation using the validation set, apply it to the testing set, and use accuracy and the F1 score to evaluate the results.
+Here, several common ranking metrics are used, such as MRR (Mean Reciprocal Rank) and Hits@k (k=1, 3, 10).
+Following the convention in~\citet{bordes2013translating}, we adopt the filtered setting, where all entities serve as candidates except for the ones that have been seen in training, validation, or testing sets.